brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 protocol.

 In most existing protocols (BGP, OSPF, ISIS) disaggregation requires extensive manual configuration.
-In RIFT, by contrast, disaggregation is fully automatic without need for any configuration.
+In RIFT, by contrast, disaggregation is fully automatic without the need for any configuration.

 In most existing protocols, disaggregation is an optional feature that is mainly used for traffic engineering.